yh2575/Product-Hunt-Recommender/README.md

 ## Validation
-Local checks by randomly selecting product id and compare with the recommendations<br> Local checks by randomly selecting a user id and make sense of the recommendations by comparing with the user's onine profile
+Local checks by randomly selecting product id and compare with the recommendations<br> Local checks by randomly selecting a user id and make sense of the recommendations by comparing with the user's online profile

 ## Results
 For Ranking matrix factorization recommender, users get a diverse range of recommendations.
 Users’ interest and interactions with the website are captured<br>